-1.Scope of the The wide-dispersiveness is assessed for the substance taking into account all uses within the scope of authorisation assessment of i.e. not only whether one use could be regarded as wide-dispersive or not wide-dispersive.
+The wide-dispersiveness is assessed for the substance taking into account all uses within the scope of authorisation i.e. not only whether one use could be regarded as wide-dispersive or not wide-dispersive.

-wide-dispersiveness of dispersiveness of uses (WDU) comprises a general evaluation of the substance's use pattern, relying on basic indicators specified in the general prioritisation approach document (see A.1.3) - a methodology which ECHA has strived to apply in a consistent way for all substances assessed, driven by the comparative nature of the prioritisation process.
+The assessment of wide dispersiveness of uses (WDU) comprises a general evaluation of the substance's use pattern, relying on basic indicators specified in the general prioritisation approach document (see A.1.3) - a methodology which ECHA has strived to apply in a consistent way for all substances assessed, driven by the comparative nature of the prioritisation process.
 It does not comprise an assessment of information such as detailed operational conditions, recommended/implemented RMM, exposure/risk assessment reported in CSR, or site-specific measurement data.
 Such assessment is beyond the scope of this step of the authorisation process.